Stochastic Frank-Wolfe for Constrained Finite-Sum Minimization

-\end{lemma} We defer this proof to Appendix~\ref{apx:sufficient_decrease}. \begin{remark} This lemma holds for \emph{any} direction $\balpha_t\in\RR^n$, not necessarily the $\balpha_t$ given by the SFW algorithm. \end{remark} \begin{remark} This lemma generalizes the key inequality used in many proofs in the Frank-Wolfe literature \cite{jaggi2013revisiting} but includes an extra { error term} to account for the fact that the direction $\balpha_t$, which we use for the $\LMO$ step and therefore to compute the updated iterate, is \emph{not} the true gradient.
+\begin{remark} This lemma generalizes the key inequality used in many proofs in the Frank-Wolfe literature \cite{jaggi2013revisiting} but includes an extra { error term} to account for the fact that the direction $\balpha_t$, which we use for the $\LMO$ step and therefore to compute the updated iterate, is \emph{not} the true gradient.
 If $\balpha_t = \nabla f(\XX\ww_{t-1})$, that is, if we compute the gradient on the full dataset, then $H_t=0$ and we recover the standard quadratic upper bound. \end{remark}

 In the following, $\balpha_t$ is the direction given by Algorithm~\ref{alg:sfw}, and the $\ell_1$ error term is in terms of that $\balpha_t$:

 for $t > 0$ and $H_0 = \|\balpha_0 - \nabla f(\XX\ww_{0})\|_1$.